rozek/postman-collection-for-voltcloud/README.md

 ### Requests for Developers ###

+Many of the operations described below may be performed using the VoltCloud dashboard.
+From time to time, however, it may be useful to bypass the dashboard (e.g., for automated application deployment) or to implement a server that needs access to the key-value store associated with an application and its customers

 #### Login ####

 * **login developer**<br>just submit this request in order to authenticate yourself with the configured `developer_email_address` and `developer_password`.
 If successful, Postman will extract the `developer_access_token` needed to run all the other requests provided for developers